 2.20 Resolution 204 (Rev. Bucharest 2022) “Use of information and communication technologies to bridge the financial inclusion gap”:

-instructs the relevant study groups of the ITU Telecommunication Standardization Sector
+instructs the relevant study groups of the ITU Telecommunication Standardization Sector in collaboration with relevant Study Groups of the ITU Telecommunication Development Sector

 1 to continue studying economic and policy issues, developing standards, recommendations and guidelines in the area of digital financial services, as appropriate;

-2 to continue studying the areas of interoperability, digitization of payments, consumer protection, quality of service, data monetization, agents, network security, where such studies, standards and guidelines require collaboration with efforts taking place in other institutions and relate to the mandate of the Union;
+2 to continue studying the areas of interoperability, digitization of payments, consumer protection, quality of service, data monetization, agents, network security and use cases of digital financial services, where such studies, standards and guidelines require collaboration with efforts taking place in other institutions and relate to the mandate of the Union;

 3 to continue efforts in the area of the collaboration among telecommunication regulators, financial regulators and central banks;

-4 to coordinate and collaborate with other relevant standards development organizations (SDOs) and institutions with primary responsibility for the development of financial services standards, implementation and capacity building, and with other groups within ITU
+4 to coordinate and collaborate with other relevant standards development organizations (SDOs) and institutions with primary responsibility for the development of financial services standards, implementation and capacity building, and with other groups within ITU;

+5 to develop technical standards and guidelines that will allow developing countries to address the opportunities and challenges of emerging telecommunications/ICT for digital financial services;

+6 to contribute to global efforts designed to deal with enhancing the cyber security and resiliency of the digital finance ecosystem through development of international standards and industry best practices,

 instructs the Directors of the Telecommunication Standardization and Telecommunication Development Bureaux

-3 to support relevant platforms connect , for peer learning, dialogue and experience-sharing in digital financial services among countries and regions, regulators from the telecommunication and financial services sectors, industry experts and international and regional organizations;
+3 to support relevant platforms to connect DFS stakeholders, for peer learning, dialogue and experience-sharing in digital financial services and the work done on green finance led by the UNEP among countries and regions, regulators from the telecommunication and financial services sectors, industry experts and international and regional organizations;

-4 to continue organizing workshops and seminars for the ITU membership in collaboration with other relevant SDOs and institutions in order to raise awareness and identify regulators' particular needs and challenges in enhancing financial inclusion,
+4 to continue organizing physical/virtual workshops and seminars for the ITU membership in collaboration with other relevant SDOs, academia and institutions in order to raise awareness and identify regulators' particular needs and challenges in enhancing financial inclusion, and share lessons learned from different regions;

+5 to provide guidance to developing countries regarding the security of their digital financial services infrastructure,

 2.21 Resolution 208 (Rev. Bucharest 2022) “Appointment and maximum term of office for chairmen and vice-chairmen of Sector advisory groups, study groups and other groups”:

+instructs the Directors of the Bureaux

+to report to relevant Assemblies or Conferences on the participation of chairmen and vice-chairmen of the Sector advisory groups, study groups and other groups in the group meetings during the previous study period,

 2.22 Revised Decision 5 “Revenue and expenses for the Union for the period 2024-2027”: